jesshill/Onish_lab/protocols/Transgenics_Microinjection_Crosses/etoh induced males.md

-﻿10/30/2023Protocol to induce males with ethanol
+﻿## Protocol to induce males with ethanol

+Date: 10-30-2023

+Author: Jessica Hill (adapted from ...)

+---

-This protocol serves as a more efficient alternative to making males than heat treatment in a water bath.
+**This protocol serves as a more efficient alternative to making males than heat treatment in a water bath.**

 1) Make fresh a solution of 7% ethanol in M9 (700 uL of 100% ethanol in 9.3 mL of M9).